pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 ---

 ## Falsification Criteria

+### F-MM1 — Memory Terrain-Effect Falsification

+If memory-patch categories do not predict held-out directional reach, boundary handling, or recovery after controlling for retrieved tokens and compute, the memory-as-terrain operator is not supported as a useful explanatory object.

+### F-MM2 — Mutual Reconciliation Falsification

+If one-way global broadcast or a simple shared store consistently matches full MTRL on local truth retention, global relation accuracy, contamination control, diversity, and rollback at lower cost, MTRL is not generally necessary.

+### F-MM3 — Clean Map Falsification

+If internal consensus and confidence reliably certify C2/C3-clean maps without independent anchors or external perturbation, the clean-anchor requirement is weakened.
+If immutable-everything preserves adaptation as well as selective immutability, the local-plasticity/global-integrity distinction is unsupported.

+### F-MM4 — Conflict Preservation Falsification

+If retaining explicit `CONFLICT` and `UNKNOWN` states provides no detection or recovery advantage over immediate fusion, the non-collapsing map registry is unnecessary.

 RBIT generates specific predictions that, if empirically violated, would require revision or abandonment of core claims.
 The following criteria are stated to enable principled rejection.